Sarah80/tproject/_projects/solar_water_heater.md

 - Tube diameter (internal) 3 mm
 - Tube length 50 m

+### Results

 The water temperature at the tap is 20°C and arrives at the panel at 26°C. Which is strange, as it appears to heat more inside the garden hose than inside of the panel.

-### Results

-On a cloudy day:

 | Weather & Panels       | Throughput        | Temp.  |
 | --- | --- | --- |
 | cloudy, panel 1 & 2     | 20 l/h | 39°C |
 | cloudy, panel 1 & 2     | 10 l/h  | 39.8°C |
 | sun, 100m tube + panel 1 & 2 | 55 l/h  | 50°C |

+### Considerations for the final system

+- Needs a thermostatic mixer to arrive at the tap with consistent temperature
+- Probably will need about 500 l per day when we have guests
+- Safety valve and expansion baloon for the hot water tank
+- Solar pump to fill the cold water tank